evdnx/goresult/README.md

 - **Optional Conversion**: Seamlessly convert between `Result` and optional values.
 - **Debugging and Logging**: Structured error logging with stack traces.
 - **Concurrency**: Support for parallel execution with worker pools.
+- **Mapping and Chaining:**
+	- Map: (Free function) Transforms a successful Result by applying a function to its value.
+	- AndThen: (Free function) Chains a computation that returns a new Result, useful for composing operations.

 # Example Usage